oracle/cloudtestdrive/DataScience/lab400/lab.md

 - Understand how APEX can be used to operationalize ML models.
 - Get familiar with the business value of identifying customers that are likely to buy a certain product.

-Follow these [prerequisites](../prereq2/lab.md) to set up the required Autonomous Transaction Processing instance.
+# Prerequisites

+You require the following:

+- An Oracle Cloud tenancy.
+Please follow these [prerequisites](../prereq1/lab.md) first in case you don't have this yet.
+- An Autonomous Transaction Processing instance.
+Please follow these [prerequisites](../prereq4/lab.md) first in case you don't have this yet.

 # Steps